 anglicized it.
 Gari was his mother's stage name during her career as an actress.
 Jean-Paul Sartre, who hailed Forest of Anger as possibly the greatest novel of the Resistance, met the young writer with Simone de Beauvoir at a café on

 Boulevard Saint-Germain and after listening to his tales he exclaimed:

 "Quelle mine d'expérience!"

-Upon returning to Paris, Gary married the English author and journalist Lesley Blanch; they divorced officially in 1963 and Gary married the American actress Jean Seberg, born in 1938.
+In 1945, Gary married the English author and journalist Lesley Blanch; they divorced officially in 1963 and Gary married the American actress Jean Seberg, born in 1938.
 A well known and celebrted couple, they dined with the Kennedys and lunched at the Élysee with de Gaulle, whose faithful supporter Gary remained throughout his life.
 He even wrote an article which lashed the public mind for abandoning the President in 1969.
 At de Gaulle's funeral in 1970 Gary wore his Free French air force uniform.
-In the U.S., Seberg became politically active, supporting Civil Rights Movement.
+Seberg was a left-wing activist.
+In the U.S. she supported Civil Rights Movement.
 Until her death, she was persecuted by the F.B.I.

 Gary wrote his works both in French and in English; the French are considered better.
 La Danse de Gengis Cohn (1967) was a tragi-comic novel about the ghost of a Jewish stand-up comedian who takes possession of his Nazi executioner.
 Roots of Heaven

 (1956), was set in Africa.
 The story of the inhuman aspects of progress

 and greed won the Prix Goncourt and was adapted for the screen in 1958.

 Lady L (1959) was a social satire.
 Originally Lady L, The Talent Scout (1961, Les Mangeurs d'étoiles), and The Ski Bum